 Cryptocurrencies are decentralized, transparent, and uncontrolled by any particular organization or government; they exist on a network called blockchain.

-Inside the blockchain network, cryptocurrency transactions undergo various processes as highlighted below:
+Inside the blockchain architecture, cryptocurrency transactions undergo various processes as highlighted below:

 - If A wants to send money to B, the transaction appears online as a “block.”